 Routine blood tests can indicate infection or inflammation in the body, but they do not specifically test for pancreatitis.
 Fortunately, several tests are available to help your veterinarian make a detailed diagnosis, including:

-- Pancreatic lipase immunoreactivity (PLI): The PLI test, which measures only lipase released by the pancreas, is a more-specific pancreatitis test.
-Unfortunately, the test requires specialized equipment that specific facilities only run occasionally, so results are often not available quickly enough to help a sick pet.
+- Pancreatic lipase immunoreactivity (PLI): The PLI test, which measures only lipase released by the pancreas, is a more specific pancreatitis test.
+Unfortunately, the test requires specialized equipment that certain facilities run only occasionally, so results often are not available quickly enough to help a sick pet.

 - Specific canine pancreatic lipase (SPEC cPL): The SPEC cPL test also measures lipase of pancreatic origin and can be run overnight at most diagnostic laboratories, making diagnosis faster and more convenient.
-A version that a veterinary hospital can run that gives a positive or negative result within 30 minutes is also available.
+A veterinary hospital can run a version of the test that gives a positive or negative result within 30 minutes.

-- Abdominal ultrasound: If the blood tests described above don’t provide a clear answer, your veterinarian may recommend that your pet receive an abdominal ultrasound to view her pancreas.
-Anesthesia is not required for this 10–30 minute scan, and most pets rest quietly in the dark room while it is being performed.
+- Abdominal ultrasound: If the blood tests described above don’t provide a clear answer, your veterinarian may recommend an abdominal ultrasound to view her pancreas.
+Anesthesia is not required for this 10- to 30-minute scan, and most pets rest quietly in the dark room while it is performed.

 How are pets with pancreatitis treated?